What internet speed do I need for streaming?

 A mesh WiFi system is an extensive wireless network of interconnected routers to extend WiFi coverage throughout a home.
 Mesh routers provide the following benefits compared to a regular router:

-- App-based network management.
+- App-based network management

-- Built-in parental control features.
+- Built-in parental control features for added safety

-While mesh WiFi systems can provide up to 1500 Mbps internet access, the actual speed you experience is determined by your devices’ ability to connect to the internet plan you subscribe to.
 To get maximum speeds from your internet connection, ensure you have new device models (laptops, phones or tablets).
-Older models may have outdated software that is incompatible with the modern WiFi 6 standards.
+Older models may have outdated software that is incompatible with the modern WiFi 6 or WiFi 7 standards.
+Regularly update the router’s firmware to maximize your internet connection speeds.

 Optimize your wireless speeds